Cups to Pounds Calculator

 What is the density of the substance I am measuring?

 Within our cups to pounds calculator, we have included the densities of most of the common ingredients that you would come across in a recipe that would require you to convert pounds to cups or convert cups to pounds.
 Keep in mind that there is variation in the density of substances dependent on specific qualities of a particular brand of a product and how tightly you pack it into a container.
 Therefore, even though we have done our best to research densities for you, there may be some variation between our list and the specific ingredient you are using.

 If you know the density of the ingredient you are using, or you need to do a pounds to cups or cups to pounds conversion for a substance we don’t have on the list, you can manually enter the density in the advanced mode version of the calculator.
-The Food and Agriculture Organization (FAO) has a density database with the density of most foods you can think of, with everything from chopped onions to eggplant parmesan!
+The Food and Agriculture Organization (FAO) has a, with everything from chopped onions to eggplant parmesan!

 How do I convert 1 cup to a pound?

 Well, as we said above, it depends on what you are converting cups to pounds for - it depends on the density of the substance.
 That being said, we created a handy table for you here that tells you the 1 cup to pounds and 1 pound to cups conversions of some of the most commonly measured ingredients in recipes.

 |Product||Density (kg/m3)||Cups in one pound (US)||Pounds in one cup|